-This weekly notice is sent via email and posted on the security portal page and throughout the law school.
-The notice includes a listing of criminal activity occurring either on-campus or in the area immediately surrounding the law school along with crime prevention tips for specific crimes.
-This notice is available for public inspection in the Administrative Services Office during regular business hours.
+This weekly notice is emailed and posted throughout the law school and on the security portal page.
+The notice includes a listing of criminal activity occurring either on-campus or in the area immediately surrounding the law school, along with crime prevention tips for specific crimes.
+This notice is available for public inspection in the Administrative Services Office during regular business hours and on the Portal.